nicholasaleks/Damn-Vulnerable-Drone/Readme.md

 `git clone https://github.com/nicholasaleks/Damn-Vulnerable-Drone.git && cd Damn-Vulnerable-Drone`

-## Starting & Stopping the Damn Vulnerable Drone Simulator
+## Starting & Stopping Damn Vulnerable Drone

 Damn Vulnerable Drone (Full-Deploy Mode) includes three useful bash scripts which will help you manage the state of your simulator.

 #### Build & Start

 The start script is used to both build and start the Damn Vulnerable Drone simulator.
-This script will automatically create a dvd.log file in the project directory, which you can use to view the simulator logs.
+This script will automatically create a `dvd.log` log file in the project directory, which you can use to view the simulator logs.

 `sudo ./start.sh`

 #### Stop

 The stop script is used to perform a full cleanup of the Damn Vulnerable Drone simulator and all of its virtual interface artifacts.
+Stop logs are also appended to the `dvd.log` log file.

 `sudo ./stop.sh`